Horrypotter/my-homepage/_posts/2015-12-10-elasticsearch.md

     }
     }
 this [blog](http://blog.csdn.net/july_2/article/details/24730151) is nice  to study es.

 This [site](http://www.sxt.cn/u/2540/blog/3592) tell you how to find the ikanalyzer's core source code.

+the[ElasticSearch Java api](http://www.bubuko.com/infodetail-648214.html) tell you which query type you should choose,and you can see [this](http://www.cnblogs.com/yjf512/p/4897294.html) too.